-- Controlled Food and Water Program – this program has evolved into colony managers taking responsibility for feral cats, recognizing the value of feral cats in an urban and suburban environment as hunters.
+- Controlled Food (good puppy food) and Water Program – this program has evolved into colony managers taking responsibility for feral cats, recognizing the value of feral cats in an urban and suburban environment as hunters.

 - Humane trapping of lost pets left homeless, injured, newborn or pregnant.

 - Feral (wild) dog rehab program, allows these creatures to gain trust of humans, acquainting them with how a domesticated dog responds to stimuli, and, the last stage, preparing them to live in a home by fostering them with experienced handlers in their own homes; ARNO is proud to be only one of two organizations in the country to give these ‘unadoptables’ a second chance at a life of unconditional love.